touhidrahman/nx-starter/libs/ui/ui-select-helm/README.md

-# ui-ui-select-helm
+# ui-select-helm

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test ui-ui-select-helm` to execute the unit tests.
+Run `nx test ui-select-helm` to execute the unit tests.